ByteMeHahaha/ByteMeHahaha/README.md

 I use COBOL for hobby apps, specifically [GnuCOBOL](https://gnucobol.sourceforge.io/), using [Arnold Trembley's pre-built Windows binary](https://www.arnoldtrembley.com/GnuCOBOL.htm)

+Additionally, I use XML and its related languages (XSD, DTD, XSLT).

 ---

 I have previously experimented to varying degrees with the languages and